COVID-19 Symptom: Sore Throat

 However, there are other reasons a sore throat may develop.
 Some common causes of a sore throat include: 4

-As the causes for a sore throat may vary, it’s important to get tested for COVID, especially if you have other symptoms that may indicate a COVID infection.
-If your test is positive, then you should isolate and follow local government guidelines.
+As the causes for a sore throat may vary, it’s essential to get tested for COVID, especially if you have other symptoms that may indicate a COVID infection.
+If your test is positive, you should isolate and follow local government guidelines.
 If your test is negative, you may try home remedies for a mild to moderate sore throat.
 Call your doctor for advice and medication if you're experiencing a severe sore throat or if your throat pain doesn't improve after a week.

 How can a sore throat due to COVID be treated?